scicloj/clojure-data-scrapbook/CONTRIBUTING.md

 :tada: Thanks for taking the time to contribute! :tada:

-Reporting issues and pull requests are welcome.
+The contribiution guide is coming soon, but you are already invited to get involved.
+You may use the issues page or reach out to us at the [Clojurians Zulip chat](You may).

+## Guide

 These are guidelines to help you get started contributing.
 Please use your best judgment and feel free to propose changes.

-## Guide
+Reporting issues and pull requests are welcome.

 (Coming soon)

 ## Questions and discussion